Get your EIN in as fast as 7 business days. Apply now for $49

 Corporate Tax Filing

-C-Corps file Form 1120 and S-Corps file Form 1120-S. Both forms require an EIN.
-Without one, the IRS cannot process your corporate tax return or track your tax obligations.
+C-Corps file Form 1120 and S-Corps file Form 1120-S. Both forms require an EIN on the first line.
+Without one, the IRS cannot process your corporate return or match it to your account.

 Payroll and Employment Taxes

-Corporations pay employees through payroll, which requires withholding federal income tax, Social Security, and Medicare.
-The EIN appears on every W-2, Form 941 (quarterly payroll return), and Form 940 (annual FUTA return).
+Corporations run payroll, which means withholding federal income tax, Social Security, and Medicare.
+The EIN appears on every W-2, every Form 941 (quarterly payroll return), and every Form 940 (annual FUTA return).

 Business Banking

-No US bank will open a corporate bank account without an EIN.
-The bank uses the EIN to verify your corporation with the IRS and to report interest and account activity.
-This applies to checking accounts, savings accounts, credit cards, and loan applications.
+No US bank opens a corporate account without an EIN.
+The bank uses the EIN to verify your corporation with the IRS and to report account activity.
+This applies to checking, savings, credit cards, and loans.
+See EIN for a bank account.

 Issuing Stock and Dividends

-Corporations that issue dividends to shareholders must report them on Form 1099-DIV, which requires the corporation's EIN.
-Even if you do not currently pay dividends, the EIN is necessary for stock issuance records.
+Corporations that pay dividends report them on Form 1099-DIV, which carries the corporation's EIN.
+Even before you pay a dividend, the EIN anchors your stock issuance and shareholder records.

 Business Licenses and Permits

-State and local governments often require an EIN on business license applications.
-The EIN links your corporation's federal and state registrations, creating a consistent identification trail across jurisdictions.
+State and local governments request an EIN on most business license applications.
+The EIN links your corporation's federal and state registrations into one consistent identification trail.

 Comparison